Scille/parsec-cloud/docs/hosting/administration/shared_recovery.rst

 Oh no!
 Bob has lost access to their device.
 It must contact an Alice or Arnold in order to be invited again through a shared recovery process.

-Alice creates the invitation and share the URL with Bob.
+Alice creates the invitation and shares the URL with Bob.

   .. code-block:: bash